Miserlou/DirtyShare/README.md

 ## TODO

+* Work on doing proper PeerConnection based transfers when builds are available.
+* Data storgae should use FileSystem instead of the DOM.
+Firefox need to get their ass in gear on this one.
 * Clean it up.
+It's a little dirty.
 * Send as little data as possible.
 * Find the optimal size for chunking.
+Currently set at 64Kb - this is arbitrary.
 * Security, of any kind.
 * Drag and drop of files, so my roommate shuts up about it.
-* Work on doing proper PeerConnection based transfers when builds are available.

 ## License